jasonbunk/reshade_cv/README.md

 Visual studio produces a *.addon for ReShade; that should be copied to your game folder (alongside the game executable and ReShade.log).

+## Usage

+Inside the game, you can press [F11](https://github.com/jasonbunk/reshade_cv/blob/ab44d4ed011475deb0df59f2025473b074957382/gcv_reshade/main.cpp#L38) to save a snapshot.

+For supported games which save 3D camera coordinates in the json, you can convert snapshots to a NeRF-ready `transforms.json` [with this script](python_threedee/convert_game_snapshot_jsons_to_nerf_transformsjson.py).

+For supported games which provide calibrated depth maps, you can view or save snapshots as 3D point clouds [with load_point_cloud.py](python_threedee/load_point_cloud.py).

 ## Other software included in this repo

 Other useful software is already included here and in the Visual Studio build.
 No need to download them.